Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Its reasons are:

-• prolonged vomiting, with which stomach acid comes out;
+• prolonged vomiting, which releases stomach acid;

 • abuse of foods high in alkaline compounds;